erizov/Professor/semester_6/lecture_32_distributed_ml/model_parallelism/README.md

 ## Common Misconceptions

-❌ **WRONG**: "Model Parallelism is the best solution for all problems" ✓ **CORRECT**: Model Parallelism has specific use cases and trade-offs; choose algorithms based on requirements
+❌ **WRONG**: "Model Parallelism is the best solution for all problems" ✓ **CORRECT**: Model Parallelism has specific employ cases and trade-offs; choose algorithms based on requirements

 ❌ **WRONG**: "Model Parallelism is too complex to understand" ✓ **CORRECT**: Model Parallelism can be understood by breaking it down into smaller steps